 Required Units Number

 English and Literature 4

-Social Studies: American Studies (1) 2
+Social Studies: Americ can Studies (1) 2

-American Government (1)
+Americ can Government (1)

 Science: General Science (1) 2

 Biology (1)

 General Mathematics 1

-TOTAL 9
+TOTAI.
+9

 A standardized test will be administered upon completion of each course.
 A minimal score of the twentieth percentile at the appropriate grade norm must be attained before credit is awarded.
 A spelling test is required before graduation.
 Students must be able to correctly spell 85 percent of a total of 50 words in order to pass the test.
-An arithmetic test which indicates the student possesses adequate computational skills is also required.
+An arithmetic test that indicates the student possesses adequate computational skills is also required.
 In addition to the successful completion of the course requirements, the student must pass the State of North Carolina's High School competency test.

-The Adult High School Diploma Program is offered on VGCC's main campus only.
+The Adult High School Diploma Program is offered on VGCC's Main Campus only.